Avda. Apoquindo 4248

 It is much better to visit Pucón outside of these busy periods, especially summer since it becomes unbearably full of people.
 The main beach (which isn’t that big) is packed in the high season and you often find other people only a few feet from you.
 There is a lot more beach in Pucón (about 4 km of it) but everyone seems to want to huddle together in a patch of a couple of a hundred meters that is in front of the Gran Hotel Pucón.
 This ‘patch’ of beach is where the small wharf is and you can hire boats, windsurfers and jet skis.

-There are various tour companies that offer day trip activities in the surrounding areas of Pucón.
+There are many tour companies that offer day trip activities in the surrounding areas of Pucón.
+Basically just go down the main road or some of the side streets and you'll find them.
 They are all priced around the same but you can get better deals for doing a number of trips with the same company.
 Some offer three day combo tours (or something similar) of rafting one day, volcano climbing the second and natural hot springs the next (to recover from the last two days).

-One tour company that we recommend is Ronco Track.
-They do the normal Volcano Climb and whitewater rafting but one tour that will interest many people is their Ethnic Tourism to visit a Mapuche village (natives of Chile).
+There is also Ethnic Tourism where you can visit a Mapuche village.
 You get to learn about their culture that has been handed down orally for many generations and also discover how they make many of their crafts.
-Ronco Track also have four wheel motorbike excursions, Horseback Riding, and Trekking around Pucón.